Welcome to features we've been asked to keep online or simply couldn't let go, like saving good old flowerpots we think we may need someday.

 |A Very Special Rose Garden|

-This summer's searing heat, drought, and pests were extra-hard on our Ozarks roses, but a few good rains and cooler temps have them blooming beautifully again.
-Commercial photographer Ruth Smelser has plenty of reason to smile at the resurgence.
-She takes care of a unique Rose Garden in Springfield, Missouri's Phelps Grove Park.
-To see why she's been doing it for 18 years and loves it, click here.
+This summer's searing heat, drought, and pests were extra-hard on our Ozarks roses, but a few good rains and cooler temps had them blooming beautifully again.
+Commercial photographer Ruth Smelser had plenty of reason to smile at the resurgence.
+She for 23 years took care of a unique Rose Garden in Springfield, Missouri's Phelps Grove Park and only recently retired.
+To see why she loved her years with the garden and the beautiful job she did, click here.

 |A New Prairie Garden|